Ever heard of neem oil but weren’t sure what it was? Uses for neem oil in the garden are bountiful, and it can be a big help to gardeners everywhere.

 Above and Below

 This organic oil will kill above ground and below ground pests.
 It’s very effective at killing nematodes, which live in the soil and destroy plant roots.
 Neem oil works by preventing nematode larvae from hatching.
+(Not sure if you have nematodes?
+They’re microscopic, so look for small balls all over the roots of you plants when you remove them from the garden.
+Most states have a nematode lab where you can have your plants sent for testing.
+Planting marigolds can also help to deter nematodes.)

 Earth Worm Safe